johnoh26/today-i-learned/README.md

 ### I wanted to clone their approaches in my journey to become a great developer.
 ### In this repo, I wanted to share my journey with whoever is interested.
 ### I don't plan to write on the weekends, because I want this to be a healthy habit not an obsession.
+### Maybe review and refine content on the weekend.

 ### Books to read
 - Release it (paper copy)